 All of these provide a stipend and a full waiver of tuition.
 Students are required to pay their own fees as shown here.

 The Department employs about 40 graduate students in this role.
 A GTA is expected to work about 20 hours/week.
-A typical assignment would be something like this: In a lower level course (say, college algebra, finite mathematics, or business calculus), a professor would lecture to 240 students 3 times a week.
+A typical assignment would be for a lower level course (say, college algebra, finite mathematics, or business calculus) and word work as follows.
+A professor would lecture to 240 students 3 times a week.
 The 240 students are broken down into 8 recitation sections of 30 students each.
 In general, a GTA will meet with 4 of these recitation sections once a week to answer questions, go over homework problems, give quizzes, etc. The GTA will also hold 4 office hours per week to provide assistance to students either in her/his office or in the MAC (the department Math Assistance Center).
 The GTA thus spends 3 hours attending lectures, 4 hours conducting recitation sections, 4 hours meeting students in his/her office or the MAC, and 9 hours preparing and scoring quizzes and other related work, for a total of 20 hours/week.

 Almost all members of our faculty are actively engaged in research, and many of them welcome assistance from graduate students in this work.
 For example, our faculty in mathematics education use GRAs to carry out interviews with children who are learning mathematics, and to transcribe taped records of such interviews.
 Our faculty in numerical mathematics rely on GRAs to write computer programs for algorithms they are developing, and then to test the programs on actual data.
 Advanced doctoral students in all parts of the department become full partners in research with their professors, and can sometimes be appointed as GRAs while they work on their dissertations.